jansoganci/zippify/README.md

 ## Project Description

 Zippify is a comprehensive e-commerce seller tool designed to automate and optimize product listing creation across multiple platforms.
-The application leverages AI to generate SEO-optimized product descriptions, enhance product images, and create downloadable assets ready for immediate use on platforms like Etsy..
+The application leverages AI to generate SEO-optimized product descriptions, enhance product images, and create downloadable assets ready for immediate use on platforms like Etsy.

 ## Key Features